 Mr. Hanley is a corporate director with many years of experience in senior management roles and corporate governance.
-He sits on the Board of Directors and chairs the Audit Committee of Industrial Alliance Insurance and Financial Services Inc., and of ShawCor Ltd..
-He also sits on the Board of Directors and the Audit Committee of Le Groupe Jean Coutu (PJC) Inc. Prior to that, Mr. Hanley held senior management positions for several years.
-He was Senior Vice President, Operations and Strategic Initiatives at National Bank of Canada.
-He also held a number of positions at Alcan Inc., including Executive Vice President and Chief Financial Officer, and President and CEO of the Global Bauxite and Alumina business group.
-He was also Chief Financial Officer of two Canadian public companies, namely Gaz Métro and St-Laurent Paperboard Inc. Mr. Hanley is a chartered professional accountant and has been a member of the Ordre des comptables professionnels agréés du Québec (CPA) since 1987.
+He sits on the Board of Directors and chairs the Audit Committee of Industrial Alliance Insurance and Financial Services Inc., and of ShawCor Ltd. Mr. Hanley also sits on the board of LyondellBasell Industries N.V. since 2018 and is a member of its Audit Committee and of its Health, Safety, Environment an Operations Committee.
+He was on the Board of Directors and the Audit Committee of Le Groupe Jean Coutu (PJC) Inc. until the company was acquired by Metro Inc. in 2018.
+Prior to that, Mr. Hanley held senior management positions for several years.
+He was Senior Vice-President, Operations and Strategic Initiatives at National Bank of Canada.
+He also held a number of positions at Alcan Inc., including Executive Vice-President and Chief Financial Officer, and President and CEO of the Global Bauxite and Alumina business group.
+He was also Chief Financial Officer of two Canadian public companies, namely Gaz Métro (now Énergir) and St-Laurent Paperboard Inc. Mr. Hanley is a chartered professional accountant and has been a member of the Ordre des comptables professionnels agréés du Québec (CPA) since 1987.